Alcohol Withdrawal: Quitting, Symptoms, Timeline, & Help

 Alcohol Withdrawal Symptoms Timeline

-There are several alcohol withdrawal stages you can expect when going through a detox from alcohol use.
-Here’s what to expect over the first week without alcohol in your system [3]:
+There are several alcohol withdrawal stages you can expect when going through detox from alcohol use.
+Here’s what to expect over the first week without alcohol in your system:

 • 72 hours after the last drink: Symptoms typically peak in intensity after the first 3 days.
-Some of the more severe alcohol withdrawal symptoms manifest at this point, including delirium tremens.
+Some severe alcohol withdrawal symptoms manifest at this point, including delirium tremens.

-• 5 to 7 days after the last drink: Alcohol withdrawal symptoms should start diminishing toward the end of the first week of alcohol-free
+• 5 to 7 days after the last drink: Alcohol withdrawal symptoms should start diminishing toward the end of the first week.

-• First week after the last drink: Most of the physical withdrawal symptoms should be gone by now.
-If they are not properly managed, the psychological effects can linger
+• First week after the last drink: Most physical withdrawal symptoms should be gone by now.
+Psychological effects may linger if not properly managed.

 Here is a glimpse at when the following common symptoms occur:

-• Tremors, breathing issues, and nausea: Begin within a few hours of the last drink, shaking and tremors (called delirium tremens) might occur.
-These typically subside within 72 hours.
-You can expect your blood pressure and pulse to climb.
-Rapid breathing, profuse perspiration, vomiting, and nausea are standard during the first 3 days.
-Psychological effects also manifest in the form of nightmares or hyper-vivid dreams, as well as anxiety and increased alertness.
+• Tremors, breathing issues, and nausea: Begin within a few hours of the last drink.
+Shaking and tremors may occur and typically subside within 72 hours.
+Blood pressure and pulse may rise, and rapid breathing, sweating, vomiting, and nausea are common during the first 3 days.
+Psychological effects include nightmares, hyper-vivid dreams, anxiety, and increased alertness.

-• Seizures: The risk of seizure peaks 24 hours after the last drink.
-This is the core danger associated with alcohol withdrawal improperly managed
+• Seizures: The risk peaks 24 hours after the last drink and is a major danger of unmanaged alcohol withdrawal.

-• Delirium tremens: DTs usually appear after 48 to 72 hours of abstinence.
-Close medical supervision is paramount.
-Estimates show between 3% and 5% of all cases end in delirium tremens
+• Delirium tremens (DTs): Usually appear after 48 to 72 hours of abstinence.
+Close medical supervision is crucial.
+Estimates show 3% to 5% of all cases result in DTs.

 It’s important to understand that alcohol withdrawal should never be done at home.
 Symptoms can be extremely dangerous, with more severe withdrawal symptoms being fatal without immediate medical intervention.
 Detoxing from alcohol dependence should only be done in a detox facility or hospital to ensure safety.